-68th AS Airlift Helicopters to Retire, Usher In Next Generation
+68th AS Airlift Helicopters to Retire, Usher in Next Generation

 |0

-This work, 68th AS Airlift Helicopters to Retire, Usher In Next Generation, by Julian Hernandez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 68th AS Airlift Helicopters to Retire, Usher in Next Generation, by TSgt Jacob Lewis, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT